Four-Armed Marimba Robot Uses Deep Learning to Compose Its Own Music

 This is Shimon’s very first original piece of music, a sort of classical-jazz fusion-y thing:

 Shimon’s teacher (of sorts) is Georgia Tech Ph.D. student Mason Bretan.
-The melody and harmonic structure that you’re hearing is the output of a four measure long seed melody running through a neural network that’s been trained on nearly 5,000 complete songs (including Beethoven, The Beatles, Lady Gaga, Miles Davis, and John Coltrane), along with 2 million motifs, riffs, licks, and other foundational musical elements.
+The melody and harmonic structure that you’re hearing is the output of a four-measure-long seed melody running through a neural network that’s been trained on nearly 5,000 complete songs (including music by Beethoven, The Beatles, Lady Gaga, Miles Davis, and John Coltrane), along with 2 million motifs, riffs, licks, and other foundational musical elements.

-In the second piece that Shimon came up with, Bretan used a faster seed melody, and Shimon came up with something completely different, but noticeably more brisk:
+In the second piece that Shimon came up with, Bretan used a faster seed melody, and Shimon came up with something completely different but noticeably more brisk:

-It’s important to understand that Shimon isn’t just mushing together different bits of music that it’s been programmed with, or using some kind of random music generator.
+It’s important to understand that Shimon isn’t just mushing together different bits of music that it’s been programmed with, or using some kind of random-music generator.
 The special thing about what Shimon is doing here is that its deep neural network has, in effect, listened to those thousands of songs, and its compositions represent everything it’s learned from analyzing them.
-It’s able to generate harmonies and chords, and focuses (like humans do) on the overall structure of the composition rather than simply what note should come next in an existing sequence.
+It’s able to generate harmonies and chords, and it focuses (like humans do) on the overall structure of the composition rather than simply what note should come next in an existing sequence.

 Bretan calls this “higher-level musical semantics.”
-Shimon’s music isn’t something that we can necessarily identify with, at this point, because we’re hearing the creative output of a deep learning system.
+Shimon’s music isn’t something that we can necessarily identify with at this point, because we’re hearing the creative output of a deep-learning system.
 Weinberg calls Shimon’s music “beautiful, inspiring, and strange,” and we’d have to agree: This is something with coherence and structure, but it’s also completely unique.

 For more details, we spoke with Bretan and Professor Weinberg over email: